-For almost a year I have been working remotely in my home office as Head of Marketing at the WordPress agency Inpsyde.
+Since almost three years, I am working remotely in my home office as Head of Marketing and now CMO at the WordPress agency Inpsyde.
 The change to a company that works 100% remotely was a consciously chosen step for me – and for many at that time unimaginable.
 In this article I want to share my experiences and take a look at how the coronavirus made the home office possible for almost everyone.

 Is Remote Work a career killer?

 When I changed jobs over a year ago to a WordPress agency that works completely remotely, it was incomprehensible to many people.
-At that time (i.e. until 3 weeks ago) home office was considered a career killer.
+Before Covid home office was considered a career killer.
 But for me it was the fulfillment of a long-cherished lifetime goal: work independent of time and place, self-determination, focus on results and no desk time.

 And because the whole company works remotely, I didn’t see any restrictions on my career as a teamlead either.
 It turned out that I was right.
 Inpsyde has been working completely remotely since 2006 and as a distributed organization is a completely normal company.
 Only that there is not a central office, but 50.